Averek7/FlaskModel/README.md

 9. Display the predicted sentiment on the web page using HTML, CSS, and JavaScript.
 10. Deploy your Flask web application to a web server so that it can be accessed by users from anywhere.

-With these steps, you can deploy a machine learning model on the web for real-time sentiment analysis of Twitter data using Python and Flask.
+With these steps, we can deploy a machine learning model on the web for real-time sentiment analysis of Twitter data using Python and Flask.